mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ## Overriding components

-The picker components allows you to override internal components with the `components` prop.
+You can override the internal elements of the component (known as "slots") using the `components` prop.

 If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.